birdman093/Faux-Shell-C/README.txt

 userinput into Usercommand struct (see info below).
 After filtering main calls either a preset command function for exit, cd, and status or calls ExecComm to fork off a new child.

+Prior to every iteration main checks whether any child processes created by ExecComm have terminated and if so displays that prior to prompting the user.

 --------
 DollarSign.c
 char* dollarSign(char *inputString); dollarSign function takes an input string and replaces all